DaleOrders/AWS-Study-Notes/README.md

 To decrypt the object, you must tell S3 which object to decrypt and provide it with the key used to encrypt it.
-If the key that you supply is correct, the proper hash, S3 will decrypt the object, discard the key, and return the plaintext version of the object.
+If the key that you supply is correct, S3 will decrypt the object, discard the key, and return the plaintext version of the object.

 #### 1.4.8.2.
 SSE-S3 AES256 (Server-side encryption w/ Amazon S3 managed keys)